 Wardrobe Credit: Bert Henrikson

 If you’re reading this blog, chances are you’ve heard of The Great Escape and have hopefully seen it roughly a hundred times in your life.
-Since there’s not much more for me to say about it, here’s a great bit from British comedian Eddie Izzard from Dress to Kill, about the film and McQueen’s attire in particular.
+Since there’s not much more for me to say about it, here’s part of a great bit from British comedian Eddie Izzard from Dress to Kill, about the film and McQueen’s attire in particular.

 The Great Escape, now there’s a film.
 A lot of British actors, I’m British, so link up there.
 Steve McQueen, action hero; action transvestite, linkup there.
 The story is based on a true story about 76 British prisoners, I think, who escaped from the prisoner of war camp in Silesia, in Poland.
 They’re all experts at escaping; they’ve escaped from lots of other prisons, and they’re all put together, so they say, “Hey, let’s work together.”